FlutterFlow/flutterflow-documentation/docs/resources/ui/pages/page-elements.md

 If you wish to replace the default icon with another icon in the leading space, follow the [guide on adding an AppBar](#add-an-appbar-to-your-page).

 :::tip[Generated Code]
 In the generated code, when this toggle is enabled, [`automaticallyImplyLeading`](https://api.flutter.dev/flutter/material/AppBar/automaticallyImplyLeading.html) property in the **AppBar** widget is set to `true`.
-This means that the appropriate default button will be displayed if a back navigation option or Drawer is detected when you run the app.
+This means that the appropriate default button will be displayed if back navigation is enabled or Drawer is detected when you run the app.
 :::

 ## Floating Action Button (FAB)